 Walnut Creek is an affluent community a few miles east of Oakland that sees one murder per year, if that, Edwards told The Trace.
-So he vividly remembers the morning of July 21, 2015, when Scott Bertics, a former Stanford University engineering student, fatally shot his ex-girlfriend Clare Orton before committing suicide in her front yard.
+So he vividly remembers the morning of July 21, 2015, when Scott Bertics, a former Stanford University engineering student, fatally shot his ex-girlfriend Clare Orton before killing herself in her front yard.

 Two guns were recovered at the scene.
 Normally, Edwards and his detectives begin an investigation with a firearms trace, but this case was different.
 When they searched the guns for their serial numbers, they found nothing.
 Police sometimes recover guns whose serial numbers have been scratched off, but these guns had no identifying markings at all.
 They appeared to be brand new, yet they were untraceable.